Onfido logo home page

 Start here

-This guide will provide an overview of the customization options available with the Onfido SDKs:
+This guide provides an overview of the customization options available with the Onfido SDKs.
+This includes:

 • language localization